I did not choose my creative financing toolbox. My creative financing toolbox chose me.

 The diagram above shows the relationship between all of the parties of a typical closing.
 There are four primary entities involved:

-In this example, a purchase and sale agreement was signed at some point before closing between the buyer and seller.
+In this example, the buyer and seller signed a purchase and sale agreement at some point before closing.
 The price was $50,000.
-Also before closing, a loan commitment agreement was made between the buyer and the bank.
-The loan was $40,000, and the buyer provided $10,000 or 20% as a down payment.
+Also, before closing, a loan commitment agreement was made between the buyer and the bank.
+The loan was $40,000, and the buyer provided $10,000, or 20%, as a down payment.

 - Money — from the bank to the buyer (a loan)